chpc-tech-eval/chpc25-scc-nationals/HemePure/README.md

 * [ParMETIS](https://github.com/KarypisLab/ParMETIS).

 > [!TIP]
-> You may make use of GKlib, METIS and ParMETIS libraries that you build and compile yourself from [https://github.com/KarypisLab/]'s' GitHub repo or any other reputable source of the ParMETIS source code.
+> You may make use of GKlib, METIS and ParMETIS libraries that you build and compile yourself from [Prof Karypis' GitHub repo](https://github.com/KarypisLab/) or any other reputable source of the ParMETIS source code.

 ## Building HemePure